Gangstar Rio: City of Saints

-Gangstar Rio: City of Saints is an open-world action-adventure video game published by Gameloft and developed by Gameloft Montreal 10, 2011.
+Gangstar Rio: City of Saints is an open-world action-adventure video game published by Gameloft and developed by Gameloft Montreal.
+It was released on November 10, 2011.
 The game consists of a 2D keypad-operated version made for Java (J2ME) platforms and a 3D touch-operated version made for Android and iOS.

 The game is part of the Gangstar series.
 The story revolves around Assassinos gang member Raul.
 3D and 2D versions have completely different plots, but a set of shared characters.
 The 3D version is set in modern-day Rio de Janeiro, Brazil.
 The game was followed by a sequel, Gangstar Vegas, in 2013.

 Gameplay

 2D

 In the 2D version, Raul leaves a party he was enjoying with his girlfriend Ana in order to do an urgent job for his boss.
 Ana scolds Raul for doing criminal jobs and urges him to find legal ones.
 Under orders of his boss, Raul enters a company car, but it explodes, making him fall into a coma; a month later he wakes in front of a hospital with a different face, and decides to go undercover in his gang to find out who planted the bomb.
 He got known and attracted to Laryssa, who now occupies his position in the gang.
 She introduces him into the gang under a false name of Angel.
 After doing some basic jobs for the boss, Raul asks his gang underboss to find out what happened to Raul.
 Because of that, the gang boss starts suspecting the underboss in an attempt to explode him and orders Angel/Raul to kill him.
 Raul executes the underboss despite knowing he is innocent.
 Then, Raul is tasked to acquire a package of documents related to the "Wet Package", a stock of blood diamonds supposedly being shipped.
 He finds the information implicating the boss in exploding the car instead.
 Raul decides to explode his boss as revenge, finds other gang doing that, kills the other gang, does it himself, and is immediately caught by police.

 Laryssa turns out to be a police undercover agent.
 The police blackmail Raul into cooperation.
 After doing some jobs for police on acquiring info about "Wet Package" - a powerful malware from the rival gang they reveal that it was the police (and not the boss) who destroyed the car and did plastic surgery on Raul in order to manipulate him.
 Raul coerces a person into cooperation and giving him information on Ana.
 After doing some investigative missions, Raul kills the suspect he deems responsible, and gets parts of a "Wet Package", a fake dirty kompromat on President of Brazil, though its fakeness is obvious to everyone within the elite.
 The killed suspect turns to be innocent and the nephew of the president of Brazil.